Content Contributor, HeySummit

 Alex Sidorenko has been working in risk management, a relatively small field in quantitative decision making, for 15 years.
 His specialty lies in the statistics, math and decision-making disciplines.

 Travelling to speak at summits was a major part of his role as Head of Risk at large corporations.
-Besides presenting his risk management case studies as a speaker, Alex also organised several offline summits in Russia.
+Besides presenting his risk management case studies as a speaker, Alex also organized several offline summits in Russia.
 Through this, he built a large network within risk management, and helped grow the community by offering training in his native Russia.
 Eventually, armed with the experience garnered from various speaking engagements, a YouTube channel and blog growing in popularity, his sights were set on moving summits to the digital space.
 In a true sense of risk management, this was a decision made long before virtual summits became the #newnormal due to COVID-19.

 One of Alex's biggest motivators for starting a digital Risk Management summit was that it would knock down the barriers to participation - namely, travel to physical summits and the cost to attend.